lsoft/DpdtInject/README.md

 ```

-Also I recommend disable tiered compilation for composition root assembly.
+Also I recommend disable tiered compilation for composition root assembly if you want to obtain full performance at the start.

 # How to try